smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 The second credential parameter is `password`, which is mandatory.
 For security reasons it is highly recommended to set both, username and password.

-Another optional and advanced configuration parameter is `soapTimeout`.
+Another optional and advanced configuration parameter is `timeout`.
+This parameter applies to all requests to the device (SOAP requests, phonebook retrieval, call lists, ...).
 It only needs to be changed from the default value of `5` seconds when the remote device is unexpectedly slow and does not respond within that time.

 ### `fritzbox`